|

 North Africa were briefed during a departure conference on March 26th.

-At 1130 on Saturday March 27th, LCI 35 departed Bermuda with the Flotilla
+At 1130 on Saturday March 27th, LCI 35 departed Bermuda with Flotilla

-One and the other ships in the convoy.
+One and other ships in the convoy.
 At 1245 LCI 35 held a short

 firing practice and at 1800 with the "sea very calm" joined the rest

-of the convoy heading across the Atlantic to do what it was destined
+of the convoy heading across the Atlantic to accomplish what it was destined

 to do in the war.